kommitters/.allstar/README.md

 # .allstar

 OSPO's policies for adherence to security best practices.
-[Allstar](https://github.com/ossf/allstar) is a security-policy GitHubApp, that continously monitors organizations for adherence to security best practices, and it is installed in [this organization](https://github.com/kommitters).
+[Allstar](https://github.com/ossf/allstar) is a security-policy GitHubApp, that continuously monitors organizations for adherence to security best practices, and it is installed in [this organization](https://github.com/kommitters).
 This repo holds the configuration necessary for all the [policies][policies] with its respective [actions][actions] of allstar in the org.

-In the [allstar.yaml][allstar_yaml] file we have the general configuration for allstar, like the strategy to be used, the repos to be included or excluded and some other repo level configurations.
+In the [allstar.yaml][allstar_yaml] file we have the general configuration for allstar, like the strategy to be used, the repos to be included or excluded, and some other repo level configurations.

-If you need to configure allstar for your own organization you can fork this repo and modify the `yaml` files to match your needs, remember that this repo has to remain with this name `.allstar`, for more information read [Allstar installation][installation_options].
+If you need to configure allstar for your own organization you can fork this repo and modify the `yaml` files to match your needs, remember that this repo has to remain with the name `.allstar`, for more information read [Allstar installation][installation_options].

 ## Policy configuration